 Content should always be at the forefront of your website.
 With a walk website, you’re shifting your content from a breadth approach – shallower content that’s present in your crawl website – to a depth approach.
 As a result, you’ll be doing two things:

-2. Create new content.
+2. Creating new content.

-This may take shape as creating new content around your product is perfect for a customer persona, linking your core service with your other non-core services, or sharing your thoughts about a particular matter through a blog.
+This may take shape as creating new content around why your product is perfect for a customer persona, linking your core service with your other non-core services, or sharing your thoughts about a particular matter through a blog.

 While building deeper content, you’ll definitely need to consider search engine optimization (SEO) and to structure your content around key search terms.
 The goal is to rank higher for those customer search teams, increasing your credibility for those terms and reducing your reliance on paid media.